marklogic/marklogic-docker/test/README.md

 In order to run Docker tests, you need to have MarkLogic Docker image available in your environment.
 The image can be passed as a parameter or set with DOCKER_TEST_IMAGE environment variable.

-In order to execute a single test case with a published Docker image, use `robot --variable TEST_IMAGE:progressofficial/marklogic-db --test "Initialized MarkLogic container" ./docker-tests.robot`
+In order to execute a single test case with a published Docker image, use `robot --test "Smoke Test" ./docker-tests.robot`

 In order to run all tests you can use make from root folder with `make docker-tests test_image=progressofficial/marklogic-db`